Spartan0365/Networking/README.md

       check for contents received
       ls into new directory
       check the files (answer is injection)
+summary: this creates a dynamic port forward from me (internet_host) to T3.
 (3.)
 [IH]    [T4]10.50.29.131:23
 Terminal 2: telnet 10.50.29.131 (use the net1_student14:password14 credentials to login)